gabrieldansereau/ms_downscaling_metawebs/README.md

 # Discussion

-The spatial probabilistic metaweb we produced here is a first attempt at downscaling a metaweb and producing localized predictions, as called for by
+Our approach presents a way to downscale a metaweb and produce localized predicitions using probabilistic networks as inputs and outputs and incorporating uncertainty, as called for by @Strydom2022PreMet.
-@Strydom2022PreMet.
 It gives us an idea of what local metawebs or networks could look like in space, given the species distributions and their variability, as well as the uncertainty around the interactions.
-We also provide the first spatial representation of the metaweb of Canadian mammals [@Strydom2022FooWeb].
-Conceptually, this is similar to how the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict localized networks in Europe [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca; @Gauzere2022DivBio;
+We also provide the first spatial representation of the metaweb of Canadian mammals [@Strydom2022FooWeb] and a probabilistic equivalent to how the European tetrapod metaweb [@Maiorano2020TetSpe] was used to predict localized networks in Europe [@Braga2019SpaAna; @OConnor2020UnvFoo;
-@Botella2023LanInt].
-Therefore, our approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance on the structure of food webs over space [@Braga2019SpaAna], on the scaling of network area relationships [@Galiana2021SpaSca], and on the effect of land-use intensification on food webs [@Botella2023LanInt].
+@Galiana2021SpaSca; @Gauzere2022DivBio; @Botella2023LanInt].
+Therefore, our
+approach could open similar possibilities of investigations in North America with food webs of Canadian mammals, for instance on the structure of food webs over space [@Braga2019SpaAna] and on the effect of land-use intensification on food webs [@Botella2023LanInt].
+Interesting research areas could include assessing climate change impacts on network structure or investigating linkages between network structure and stability.
 Moreover, since our approach is probabilistic, it does not assume species interact whenever they co-occur, and incorporates variability based on environmental conditions, which could lead to different results by introducing a different association between species richness and network properties. @Galiana2021SpaSca found that species richness had a large explanatory power over network properties but mentioned it could potentially be due to interactions between species being fixed in space.
 Here,